heramatagne/new-terraform-play/base-infrastructure/README.md

-new-terraform-play/ Base Infrastructure
+Base Infrastructure

-This project contains Terraform configuration files for creating and managing infrastructure resources on AWS.
+This project contains Terraform configuration files set a base (networking) infrastructures on AWS.

 Getting Started

-Initialize the project by running terraform init.
+- Initialize the project by running terraform init.
-Review the configuration files to ensure they match your requirements.
+- Review the configuration files to ensure they match your requirements.
-Preview the changes by running terraform plan.
+- Preview the changes by running terraform plan.
-Apply the changes by running terraform apply.
+- Apply the changes by running terraform apply.

 Resources

+ Architecture Diagram

 This project creates the following AWS resources:

+- Architecture Diagram
-VPC with the name my-vpc and the CIDR block 10.0.0.0/16 in us-west-2 Region.
+- VPC with the name tf-vpc and the CIDR block 10.0.0.0/16 in us-west-2 Region.
+-